djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/README.md

 ## The Problem

-The sales department of ABC Motors Corp, an automotive large player, when preparing sales proposals, they were spending a lot of time understanding the features of competing products and comparing them with their own products.
-Sales teams were spending excessive time manually researching competitor products and comparing them with their own.
-This process was:

-- Time-consuming competitive research: sales teams spend excessive time manually gathering competitor insights, delaying decision-making and reducing productivity.

-- Inefficient product positioning: Lack of structured competitor comparison leads to weak sales pitches, making it harder to highlight unique selling points effectively.

-- Data overload & irrelevant information: traditional search methods yield excessive or low-quality data, making it difficult to extract meaningful competitor insights.
+ABC Motors Corp's sales department faced challenges in preparing sales proposals due to inefficient competitive research.

+- Manual research delays decisions and reduces productivity.

+- Weak positioning hampers sales differentiation.

-- Delayed response to market changes: Without real-time competitive intelligence, businesses struggle to adapt pricing, features, and strategies based on evolving market trends.
+- Slow response to market changes without real-time intelligence.

-### Lack of automation in sales intelligence
-Manual processes for feature extraction, web search, and competitor analysis lead to inconsistent data and missed sales opportunities.

 ## Objective

-To address these challenges, ABC Motors Corp aims to implement an AI-enabled Competitive Intelligence System that automates market research and competitor analysis.
-ABC Motor Corp, needs an automated competitive analysis system to help their sales teams quickly identify and position their products against competitors.
-Traditionally, gathering competitor insights required extensive manual research, making it inefficient and prone to outdated information.
-Therefore, the goal of this use case is to create an AI enabled system that support the customer's competitive analysis and market research.
-This system will:
+ABC Motors Corp plans to implement an AI-powered Competitive Intelligence System to automate market research and competitor analysis.
+This system will help sales teams quickly identify and position their products against competitors, overcoming the inefficiencies of manual research and outdated insights.
+The goal is to create an AI-enabled system that supports competitive analysis and market research by:

 * Extract products from the company’s product catalog.
 * Identify and extract key features of each product.